iplot-viz/iplotlib/docs/source/index.rst

 Support
 -------
-Feature suggestions, new ideas, and Pull Requests are really welcome.
+Feature suggestions, new ideas, and pull requests are welcome.
 We cooperate through the `project`_ page on git.iter.org If you want to support **iplotlib** by reporting bugs, you can create a ticket in the `jira`_ system.